Sheetal1614/MLwithGoggle/README.md

-# ML_with_Google
+# ML_with_Google #

-This repo contains the information related to how Goggle uses Machine Learning
+This repositary contains the information related to how Goggle uses Machine Learning.

 ##The aim of the specialization,is to teach how to build production machine learning models.